 - An increasing number of litter bins have been provided throughout the village.

 What problems are caused by industry in the area?

-There is a cement works located to the south east of Castleton.
+There is a cement works located to the south-east of Castleton.
 It uses limestone quarried nearby.
-The works causes a number of problems.
-Firstly is spoils the attractive view from the top of Mam Tor.
+The works cause a number of problems.
+Firstly it spoils the attractive view from the top of Mam Tor.
 This is a form of visual pollution.
 Click here to see a photograph of the view.
 Noise from the trucks moving between the works and the quarry causes noise pollution.
 Dust is blown from the works and trucks.

-What benefits are created by industry in the area?
+What benefits are created by the industry in the area?

 - Jobs are created